Harappan Civilization - Ancient Urban Culture

 Technology from the Harappan Civilization:

-Their architectural prowess included the construction of dockyards, granaries, warehouses, and robust defensive walls.
-Remarkably, their sewerage and drainage systems surpassed those of contemporary Middle Eastern urban centers and even rivaled modern systems in parts of Pakistan and India.
+• Advanced sewerage and drainage systems that outperformed contemporary Middle Eastern cities and even some modern systems in parts of Pakistan and India.

 Harappan Civilization Art: